henryrobbins/dmtools/docs/tutorials/dmtools.rst

 The clip functions reduce contrast at either end of the tonal range but increase it in the center of the range.
 The clip to [0.40, 0.60] has a more pronounced effect that the clip to [0.25, 0.75].
-Lastly, when the curve is applied to a single filter, the colors of other channels are unaffected.
+Lastly, when the curve is applied to a single channel, the colors of other channels are unaffected.